Gautamkumar3/unique-color-3040/README.md

 <h1>WEBSITE USER FLOW ></h1>

-the user flow that we tried to maintain is,
+The user flow that we tried to maintain is,
 <br/>
 home -> login/signup -> dashboard -> get started to products -> Add products to cart -> Cart page -> Products Check out page.